jacksondunstan/UnityNativeScripting/README.md

 6. The build scripts or IDE project files are now generated in your build directory
 7. Build as appropriate for your generator.
 For example, execute `make` if you chose `Unix Makefiles` as your generator.

+# Configuring the Code Generator

+Open `NativeScriptTypes.json` and notice the existing examples.
+Add on to this file to expose more C# APIs from Unity, .NET, or custom DLLs to your C++ code.

+The code generator supports:

+* Class types (i.e. Classes with methods, etc. Parameters, etc. are fine.)
+* Constructors
+* Methods
+* Fields
+* Properties (getters and setters)
+* Generic return types
+* `MonoBehaviour` classes with "message" functions (except `OnAudioFilterRead`)

+The code generator does not support (yet):

+* Struct types
+* Arrays (single- or multi-dimensional)
+* Generic functions and types
+* `out` and `ref` parameters
+* Delegates
+* `MonoBehaviour` contents (e.g. fields) except for "message" functions

+The JSON file is laid out as follows:

+* Path - Absolute path to the DLL
+* Types - Array of types in the DLL to generate
+	* Name - Name of the type including namespace (e.g. `UnityEngine.GameObject`)
+	* Constructors - Array of constructors to generate
+		* Types - Parameter types of the constructor including namespace
+	* Methods - Array of methods to generate
+		* Name - Name of the method
+		* ParamTypes - Parameter types to the method including namespace
+		* GenericTypes - Sets of type parameters to generate
+			* Name - Name of the type parameter (e.g. `T`)
+			* Type - Type to generate for the type parameter including namespace
+	* Properties - Array of property names to generate
+	* Fields - Array of field names to generate
+* MonoBehaviours
+	* Name - Name of the `MonoBehaviour` class to generate
+	* Namespace - Namespace to put the `MonoBehaviour` class in
+	* Messages - Array of message names to generate (e.g. `Update`)

 # Updating To A New Version

 To update to a new version of this project, overwrite your Unity project's `Assets/NativeScript` directory with this project's `Unity/Assets/NativeScript` directory.